shelbyspees/resume/resume.md

 **Junior Site Reliability Engineer (Contract)**
 June 2018 to present

-- Leveraged AWS Application Autoscaling to adjust DynamoDB read/write capacity to handle regular spikes in activity, saving $$$/week
+- Leveraged AWS Application Autoscaling to scale DynamoDB read/write capacity for regular spikes in activity, saving more than $3000/month in capacity costs
-- Organized and updated technical onboarding documentation
+- Organized and expanded technical onboarding documentation, incorporating company-internal git etiquette guidelines
-- Managed app server configuration with Chef cookbooks
+- Managed Chef cookbooks for app server configuration
+- Worked closely with Data Engineering team to isolate and debug deployment issue on Airflow server
+- Updated Chef data bags for user access permissions and to DRY up cookbooks
+- Initiated test suite built-out and AWS Ruby SDK upgrade in internally-developed Rails deployment tool
+- Updated Terraform codebase to manage IP whitelist for new VPN provider

+### Event Simple | <small>Carson, CA</small>

+**Software Engineer Consultant (Volunteer)**
+April to May 2018

+- Consulted on design specification for event planning and budget application
+- Refactored Express.js codebase to use environment variables for API keys and other secrets
+- Built prototype Todo checklist feature using Sockets.io
+- Developed Vendor Search functionality using Yelp API

 ### Grindr | <small>West Hollywood, CA</small>